hyperledger/indy-hipe/text/AMES/README.md

                         "properties": {
                             "encrypted_key": {
                                 "type": "string",
                                 "description": "The key used for encrypting the ciphertext.
-This is encrypted either by authcrypting with the sender key in the header data or anoncrypted"
-                            },
+If authcrypt mode is used this field contains the authcrypted cek concatenated with the sender_verkey and the nonce (authcrypt_cek|sender_verkey|nonce) which is then anoncrypted and base64url encoded.
+If anoncrypt mode is used this field contains the cek anoncrypted and then base64URL encoded" },
                             "header": {
                                 "type": "object",
                                 "required": ["kid"],
-                                "optional": ["sender"],
                                 "description": "The recipient to whom this message will be sent", "properties": {
-                                    "sender": {
-                                        "type": "string",
-                                        "description": "The anoncrypted DID key reference, or key of sender."
-                                    },
                                     "kid": {
                                         "type": "string",
-                                        "description": "The DID key reference, or key of the recipient."
+                                        "description": "The DID key reference, or a base58 encoded verkey of the recipient."
                                     }
                                 }
                             }